StackableRegiments/analyticalmetlx/docs/guide-learning.md

 > **Tip**
 >
-> This can be used to pass content to students such that they can add it to the Whiteboard as themselves, which gives the user control over the content location (and whether it is private or public).
+> This can be used to pass content to students such that they can add it to the [Canvas](guide-canvas.html) as themselves, which gives the user control over the content location (and whether it is private or public).

 ## Submissions